 Clinical Presentation Criteria 1.
-Patient with acute respiratory illness (sudden onset of at least one of the following: fever1 (measured or by history), cough, or shortness of breath) Not required Patient with sudden onset of at least one of the following: headache, sore throat, rhinorrhea, nausea or diarrhea AND in the 14 days prior to symptom onset, met at least one of the following criteria Had contact2 with a confirmed COVID-19 case Or Lived in or worked in a facility known to be experiencing an outbreak of COVID-19 3.
-Any admitted adult patient with unexplained sever acute respiratory infection (SARI), either Community Acquired Pneumonia (CAP) or Hospital Acquired Pneumonia (HAP).
+Patient with acute respiratory illness (sudden onset of at least one of the following: fever1 (measured or by history), cough, or shortness of breath Not required 2.
+Patient with sudden onset of at least one of the following: headache, sore throat, rhinorrhea, nausea, diarrhea or loss of smell or taste.
+AND in the 14 days prior to symptom onset, met at least one of the following criteria Had contact2 with a confirmed COVID-19 case Working in or attended a healthcare facility where patients with confirmed COVID-19 were admitted.
+3. Any admitted adult patient with unexplained sever acute respiratory infection (SARI), either Community Acquired Pneumonia (CAP) or Hospital Acquired Pneumonia (HAP).
 Not required